 Fiddle Leaf Figs rely on water for photosynthesis, to keep the leaves upright, to keep the plant cool, and to deliver nutrients where they are needed.
 In short, water is vital to plant health.

-Without adequate moisture, the leaves will begin to droop.
+Without adequate moisture, the leaves on your fiddle leaf fig will begin to droop.
 This is because the cells of the plant lack moisture, unable to keep the upright shape.
 If the lack of moisture continues, the leaves will begin to yellow and drop off the plant.

 If you notice the leaves starting to fall over, water your plant immediately.
 At that point it is likely already too late, so adjust your watering schedule and test the soil more frequently.
 Be aware of changes in environmental conditions that can alter the soil’s moisture content day to day.